James S. Forrester (cardiologist)

 James S. Forrester III (born July 13, 1937) is an American cardiologist.
-Born in Philadelphia, Pennsylvania, he received his medical training at the University of Pennsylvania, UCLA, and Harvard University.
-During the 1970s through 1990s, his research led to three major advancements in the practice of cardiology.
-Later in his career, he would return to UCLA, this time as a professor, while simultaneously being the Chief of the Division of Cardiology at Cedars-Sinai Medical Center.
-Forrester has published hundreds of papers and manuscripts dealing with the subject of cardiology, and is the recipient of numerous awards, including being the second person to ever receive the Lifetime Achievement Award of the American College of Cardiology in 2009.
+Forrester was born in Philadelphia, Pennsylvania.
+He received his medical training at the University of Pennsylvania, UCLA, and Harvard University.During the 1970s through 1990s, his research led to three advancements in the practice of cardiology.
+He later returned to UCLA as a professor and served as the Chief of the Division of Cardiology at Cedars-Sinai Medical Center.
+Forrester has published papers and manuscripts on cardiology and received the Lifetime Achievement Award of the American College of Cardiology in 2009.

 Early life and career

 His secondary school education was in the small central Pennsylvania town of Camp Hill, where his father was a doctor.
 He received his bachelor's degree from Swarthmore College in 1959, and his medical degree from the University of Pennsylvania in 1963.
 Following internship at the hospital of the University of Pennsylvania, and internal medical residency at UCLA-Harbor Medical Center, he completed his cardiology fellowship at Harvard's Brigham and Women's Hospital.
 In the late 1960s he was appointed Director of Cardiovascular Research at Cedars-Sinai Medical Center in Los Angeles.